Home

 Personal Spaceflight for you ...

 In April of 2001, Dennis Tito became the first traveler to pay for a trip to space with money out of his own pocket.
 He decided to do it and then just did it.
 That's what tourism is all about.
-Since then four other "personal spaceflight participants" have traveled to the ISS.
-The trips were arranged by the company Space Adventures, which has also set up the trip for Richard Garriott in the fall of 2008.
+Since then six other "personal spaceflight participants" have traveled to the ISS.
+The trips were arranged by the company Space Adventures.

 Market Studies by NASA and many other organizations have shown that there are sizable markets for space tourism, both suborbital and orbital, and that the markets will grow rapidly as the cost of sending a person into space drops from current levels.